mathewchamberlain/SignacX/README.md

 ### Learning from single cell data

-In Figure 4 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we demonstrated that Signac mapped cell types from one single cell data set to another (i.e., we classified cell types by training a model with one single cell data set, and then use the model to identify similar cells in another data set).
-Particularly, we identified CD56<sup>bright</sup> NK cells with CD56 and CD16 protein expression using CITE-seq data, and then identify similar cells in other single cell data sets, labeling them "CD56<sup>bright</sup> NK cells."
+In Figure 4 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we demonstrated that Signac reliably mapped cell type labels from one single cell data set to another (CD56<sup>bright</sup> NK cells).
 [Here, we provide a vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-SPRING_Learning.html) for reproducing this analysis, which can be used to map cell populations (or clusters of cells) from one data set to another.
 Note: the data used here were processed with SPRING prior to classification with Signac; those notebooks are available [here](https://github.com/mathewchamberlain/SPRING_dev/).

 <!-- BENCHMARKING -->
 ## Benchmarking

 ### CITE-seq PBMCs

-We observed consistency of Signac cell type annotations (generated using only gene expression data) with cell-type specific protein expression data in CITE-seq PBMCs, whether the data were processed with SPRING ([in this vignette](https://github.com/mathewchamberlain/SPRING_dev/)) or with Seurat ([in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)), suggesting that Signac identified immune cell phenotypes consistent with the expected protein expression on the cell surface.
+In Figure 3 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we validated Signac with CITE-seq PBMCs.
+Here, we reproduce that analysis with SPRING ([in this vignette](https://github.com/mathewchamberlain/SPRING_dev/)) and with Seurat ([in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)).

 ### Flow-sorted synovial cells

-In a previous [study](https://www.nature.com/articles/s41590-019-0378-1), scRNA-seq data were generated from human synovium with cell types, and cell types were identified with flow cytometry.
-[Here](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html), we evaluate the performance of Signac together with another automatic annotation tool, SingleR, using the flow cytometry labels.
+In Figure 3 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we validated Signac with flow cytometry.
+Here, we validate this result, and compared the performance of Signac to SingleR [in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html).

 ### PBMC benchmarking

-We benchmarked Signac against PBMCs sequenced with seven different technologies: CEL-seq, Drop-Seq, inDrop, 10X (v2), 10X (v3), Seq-Well and Smart-Seq2.
-Signac is the only prior-knowledge based classifier to perform well across all technologies, as we demonstrate in this vignette.
+In Table 1 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we benchmarked Signac against PBMCs sequenced with seven different technologies: CEL-seq, Drop-Seq, inDrop, 10X (v2), 10X (v3), Seq-Well and Smart-Seq2.
+We demonstrate the performance of Signac in this vignette; it is the only prior-knowledge based classifier that performed equally well across all technologies.

 <!-- ROADMAP -->
 ## Roadmap